 Though the UK’s cable network is fairly extensive, those living in more rural and remote areas may find they can’t get access to it.
 That said, Virgin boasts coverage for over half (55%) of all UK homes and says it is giving 100,000 extra homes access to its network each year.

-postcode checker tool on its website which will tell you which of its services you can get in your area.
+Virgin has a postcode checker tool on its website which will tell you which of its services you can get in your area.

 Investment from Liberty Global could supercharge this expansion, and see more UK homes given access to cable.